yaaminiv/yaaminiv.github.io/_posts/2017-03-08-Manchester-Day-21.md

 ![img_6995](https://cloud.githubusercontent.com/assets/22335838/23780542/6e6dd6ae-04fc-11e7-8a44-7dc3b1ab3ccf.JPG)
 **Figure 2**.
 Baby anemone found on an oyster.
 This is the second anemone I have found.

 PSRF upped the feeding to 500 mL of Reed's Shellfish Diet per day (roughly 2 billion cells per milliliter spread out between six culture tanks and the two larger *C. gigas* tanks on the bottom).
-The tanks were a little too dark and we think the extra algae might be modifying water chemistry, so we asked them to drop it down to 450 mL daily.
+The tanks were a little too dark and we think the extra algae might be modifying water chemistry.
+We saw today that the pH in the low pH tanks was hovering closer to -33 mV when they've been around -28 mV previously.
+We asked them to drop it down to 450 mL Shellfish Diet daily, and we'll be monitoring pH to ensure the treatment tank pH doesn't increase too much.

 **Things I need to do by Monday**:
 - Update chemistry data spreadsheet